Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL

-\textbf{Experimental Setup.} We follow the setup in Section \ref{sec:joint}.
-Our experiments build on the jointly trained models with different re-sampling strategies from Table \ref{tab:cifar10joint}.
+\textbf{Experimental Setup.} Our experiments build on the jointly trained models with different re-sampling strategies from Table \ref{tab:cifar10joint}.
 We follow the idea of decoupling the representation and classifier by freezing the feature extractor and fine-tuning the classifier with a different data re-sampling strategy.
 Here we use a mean sampler for both labeled data and unlabeled data in the fine-tuning stage to obtain a class-balanced classifier as models fine-tuned with other re-sampling strategies produce similar performance trends and do not violate our conclusion.

 \textbf{Main Results.} Table \ref{tab:cifar10decoupled} summarizes the results on CIFAR-10.
 We observe that the fine-tuned FixMatch achieves a consistent improvement compared to the jointly trained counterparts in most scenarios.
-Recall that the performance of models without re-sampling (Random/Random) is much lower compared to those with re-sampling in Table \ref{tab:cifar10joint}, and the produced pseudo labels are biased and hence of low quality.
+Recall that the performance of models without re-sampling (Random/Random) is much lower compared to those with re-sampling in Table \ref{tab:cifar10joint}, and the produced pseudo labels are biased.
 However, after fine-tuning the classifier, these models achieve the most significant performance improvements (see Table \ref{tab:cifar10decoupled} underlined numbers) and obtain the best performance in almost all settings.
 This phenomenon clearly highlights that the biased pseudo labels in the unlabeled data do no harm to the learning of representation.
 Even more, they improve the quality of the feature extractor, which can be revealed by fine-tuning the classifier with a proper data re-sampling strategy.

 \emph{Summary.} When comparing the results of jointly and decoupled trained models (Tables \ref{tab:cifar10joint} \& \ref{tab:cifar10decoupled}), we observe that \textbf{re-sampling only helps to learn the classifier but harms the representation}.
 Therefore, different data sampling strategies are required in those two learning stages.